Our Guide to the Best Pancakes in Perth

 Nic and Kolo in the leafy suburb of Applecross is a gorgeous spot for brunch.
 With outdoor dining under the huge Jacaranda trees and a contemporary menu, there are loads of savoury and sweet options for everyone.
 We enjoyed their Cinnamon Scroll Pancakes with plenty of cheesecake glaze, but just wished it had a bit more cinnamon flavour.

+Is there somewhere else you’d recommend we try?
 Send us a message so we can add it to our Best Pancakes in Perth list.